 At the time of writing this BlockFi review, you can use the following assets as collateral; Bitcoin (BTC), Ether (ETH), Litecoin (LTC), and Pax Gold (PAXG).

 With BlockFi trading, you can exchange and manage your crypto assets with the likes of BTC, ETH, LTC, USDC, USDT, GUSD, PAX, and PAXG.
 Trading is quick and easy, and you can start as soon as funds are deposited into your account.

 The price that you see is the trade price, and there are no additional fees to pay.
 Plus, you’ll continue earning interest when your trade goes through.
-Although this is a simple way to exchange between cryptocurrencies, this will not be the cheapest option.
+Although this is a simple exchange method between cryptocurrencies, this will not be the cheapest option.
 This is because you’ll be paying a premium for this convenience.

 The BlockFi Wallet was released in January 2022 and provides users with an easy way to buy, sell, store and safeguard crypto on a trusted platform.

 Unlike the BlockFi Wallet, it is not an interest-earning account.
 Instead, its focus is to be a way to safeguard and store your crypto with no hidden fees or minimum balance.
-It also includes offers automatically generated tax documentation.
+It also includes offers for automatically generated tax documentation.

 BlockFi Reward Card

 BlockFi has a Bitcoin reward credit card, where you can get 1.5% cashback with every purchase.
 Although the card is not yet available for UK residents at the time of writing this article, users can join the waiting list.

 The card is currently only available to US residents in qualified states.